People Helping People at the University of Michigan Transplant Center

 Camp Michitanki (Michigan Transplant Kids) is a summer camp created by the Transplant Center to provide an exciting summer experience for children who have had an organ transplant.
 Campers participate in a variety of summer camp activities and have the opportunity to interact with other organ transplant recipients in a non-medical setting.
 Transplant nurses, physicians, social workers and other community volunteers provide a fun, medically supervised, camping experience.
 Watch our latest video.

+Please follow this link for information on getting evaluated.
 To learn about insurance and financial aspects of transplantation, visit the "Am I a Transplant Candidate" page.

 To make an appointment to evaluate your need within our Transplant Center, call a patient care representative at 1-800-333-9013.